SandersKM/PsycStatsWorkbook/README.md

 a) Make a frequency table using the variable "sad"

 b) The numeric scale won't mean much to readers.
-Change the column "sad" to a vector of strings using the following command
+Change the column labels for "sad" from numbers to the labels associated with those numbers using the following command
 ```r
 sad_frequency$sad <- c("Not at all", "A little", "Moderately", "Very Much", "NA")
 ```